Homemade alcohol cleaners

-- Do dust and dirt collect on your tabletops?
-Wipe them down with a cloth saturated with rubbing alcohol to uncover a great shine.
+- Wipe dust and dirt from your table tops to uncover a great shine.
 (Alcohol may not be suitable as a cleaner for all tabletop finishes, so be sure to do a spot test first!)

-- Need to keep an ice pack on hand for those sudden emergencies?
+- Keep an ice pack on hand for those sudden emergencies.
 Build your own inexpensive model by filling a freezer bag with one part alcohol and two parts water.
 Label it well, and pop it in the freezer.
 The rubbing alcohol will keep the water from freezing into an unmanageable block.
 When needed, the ice pack will have a moldable slushy form, which is perfect for forming around skinned knees and elbows and the odd-sized lump left behind after an unfortunate tumble.

-- Have any dusty decorative candles stored away?
+- Care for dusty decorative candles that have been stored away.
 Before lighting, wipe the dust away with a cloth dampened with rubbing alcohol.
 The alcohol removes the dust without ruining the wick, as water often does.
 Be sure to let the alcohol evaporate completely before lighting the candles!

 - Remove grime from household fixtures.
 Alcohol on a soft dust free cloth will leave behind a nice shine.

-- Remove fresh ink stains by blotting with rubbing alcohol.
+- Remove fresh ink stains.
+Just blot them with alcohol on a cloth.
 This procedure also often works to remove permanent marker stains on carpet.

-- Rubbing alcohol makes a terrific, streak-free window and glass cleaner.
+- Make a terrific, streak-free window and glass cleaner.
 Just dampen a cloth with a 50% mixture of water and alcohol and wipe glass clean.

 Do remember that, although rubbing alcohol makes a fabulous, inexpensive cleaner, it is considered extremely flammable.
 To avoid any potential problems, make sure that you store rubbing alcohol in a cool, dry place away from anything that emits heat and/or sparks.

 Janean Nusz is a freelance writer, professional reviewer and computer support specialist.
 Visit her website, AuthorsArt.com, for free guides, computer tips, reviews, and fantastic fiction.

 Discuss "Using Rubbing Alcohol" in The Dollar Stretcher Community